stitchdata/docs/_saas-integrations/google-analytics/v1/google-analytics-v1.md

         content: |
           Custom reports in {{ integration.display_name }} are replicated using Key-based Incremental Replication with `start_date` as a Replication Key.
 A `start_date` value is a date in `YYYY-MM-DD` format.

           Google Analytics report data is aggregated per day, meaning that the day's data isn't complete until the next day begins.
-For this reason, data for the current day may be re-replicated until the day is 'complete'.
+For this reason, data for the current day may be re-replicated until the day is 'complete'. **Note**: The [attribution modeling of your account](https://support.google.com/analytics/answer/1662518?hl=en){:target="new"} may also affect when data is considered complete.

           For example: Data for `2020-03-26` isn't considered complete by Google until `2020-03-27` begins.
 The integration may re-replicate data for `2020-03-26` until records for `2020-03-27` start to become available.